-Third Trimester Meditation: Safe, Simple Practices for Late Pregnancy
+Third Trimester Meditation for Comfort, Calm, and Late Pregnancy Awareness

 Third trimester meditation is a gentle way to practice breath awareness, body awareness, and grounding during the last months of pregnancy without trying to force relaxation or control birth outcomes.
 Use upright sitting, supported side-lying, or mindful walking, and stop any practice that causes dizziness, shortness of breath, pain, or distress.